dCC-Online/DA_Pandas_in_Action/README.md

 2. Unzip on your computer and open in **Visual Studio Code**
 3. Select the `Pandas_In_Action.ipynb` file to open in your code editor
 4. Beneath each problem, there will be a **Python Code Block**
-5. Starting from the top of the page, begin working through each of the problems
+5. Starting from the top of the page, begin working through each of the problems using the corresponding code block
 6. Be sure to thoroughly test each code block before continuing to the next question!